 This tells you how many people have visited your website within the set time frame (default is previous 30 days).

-What can this be used for – How does the number of site users compare to the amount of sales/conversions the business is making?
-Should a PPC/SEO campaign be run to increase the amount of site visitors?
+What can this be used for – How does the number of site users compare to the number of sales/conversions the business is making?
+Should a PPC/SEO campaign be run to increase the number of site visitors?

 Knowing the number of users on your website gives you an indication of how the website is appealing to your audience, and whether this audience is relevant and using your service.

 Bounce rate indicates the percentage of users that are accessing your website, but not interacting with the webpage or leaving without exploring the rest of the website.

 What can this be used for – If your bounce rate is particularly high (around 30-35% is average), perhaps the user experience on your website is poor and unappealing.
 A non-mobile-friendly website is a particular cause of increased bounce rate.

 It could also indicate things such as high pricing, poor use of imagery and product descriptions, or a poor brand reputation.

 2. Acquisition Overview